act icon

 Login or register to add these tasks to your personal development plan.

-Setting up job alerts on LinkedIn can also be a great way of feeling active in your job search even when you cannot be completely involved timewise in it.
+Setting up job alerts on LinkedIn can also be a great way of feeling active in your job search even when you are short of time.

-To schedule your goals effectively, consider the following steps:
+Schedule your goals effectively by considering the following steps:

 1. Set specific, measurable, achievable, relevant, and time-bound (SMART) goals that align with your overall career objectives.